Pamela Franklin: Personal life

 Franklin met British actor Harvey Jason, 10 years her senior, on the set of Necromancy.
-Although the film was not released until 1972, the couple married in 1970 and settled near Hollywood and had two sons.
+Although the film was not released until 1972, the couple married in 1970, settled near Hollywood and had two sons.
 Her husband and one of their sons, Louis, co-own a bookstore in West Hollywood.

-On the commentary track for the 2014 Region A Blu-ray release of The Legend of Hell House released by Scream Factory, Franklin admits she was pregnant with her second child whilst filming The Food of the Gods and that she was ready for a change of career, although she enjoyed making the film and living on the island location.
+On the commentary track for the 2014 Region A Blu-ray release of The Legend of Hell House released by Scream Factory, Franklin notes that she was pregnant with her second child whilst filming The Food of the Gods and that she was ready for a change of career, although she enjoyed making the film and living on the island location.
 She also claimed working in television in the United States was a mistake at the time, as it limited her career and producers only saw her as a TV actor from then on.